ruuda/blog/posts/building-elm-0.18-with-stack.md

 date: 2017-09-18
 minutes: ??
 synopsis: ??
-run-in: ??
+run-in: The hackathon I joined
 ---

-I pulled out [Elm][elm] this weekend for a Hackathon.
+The hackathon I joined last weekend was a nice opportunity to try the [Elm][elm] language.
+Getting the `elm` tool on my system proved harder than expected though, and I ended up building it from source.
+It is a nice excuse for me to share a few thoughts on package management and reproducible builds.
+If you just want to build Elm 0.18 from source, you can skip straight to the [`stack.yaml`](#building-elm-with-stack).

 Prelude
 -------
-My first attempt to get version 0.18 of the Elm platform on my Arch Linux system was not succesful.
+My first attempt to get the Elm platform on my Arch Linux system was not succesful.
-The last time I used Elm was about a year ago, and I still had an installation of the Elm platform 0.17 on my machine, courtesey of the source-based [`elm-platform`][elm-platform] package from the Arch User Repository.
+The last time I tried Elm was about a year ago, and I still had an installation of an older version of the Elm platform on my machine, courtesey of the [`elm-platform`][elm-platform] package from the Arch User Repository.
+The Elm compiler is written in Haskell, and the `elm-platform` package builds its from source.
 A new version of the package was available, but it failed to build, because Arch currently ships a newer version of GHC than the one Elm requires to build.